 iPadOS Files app: Better than ever

-Between this, USB storage support, and the new multiple-window possibilities of Files and other iPadOS apps, Files in iOS 13 looks pretty amazing.
-And it’s not even done yet.
+Between this, USB storage support, and the new multiple-window possibilities of Files and other iPadOS apps, Files in iOS 13 is pretty amazing.